icons8/lunacy-docs/docs/export.md

 ## Exporting a project

-**Note:** To be able to export a project, you should have at least one artboard in it.
-Also, bear in mind that during export of projects, Lunacy ignores all layers that are beyond artboards, as well as main components.
+**Note:** To be able to export a project, you should have at least one frame in it.
+Also, bear in mind that during export of projects, Lunacy ignores all layers that are beyond frames, as well as main components.

 When exporting a project, Lunacy creates folders whose names correspond to the names of pages in the project.
 Inside these folders, Lunacy creates separate files for each layer available on the respective page.
 Grouped layers and component instances are viewed as single layers.